Hidar37/awesome-books-project/README.md

 # Awesome Book Store Project

-> This is a project that i have created using HTML,CSS and js.
+> This is a project that I and my coding partner have created using HTML,CSS and js.
 For now it have the functionality of storing the book: name and author and you can removed also the specific book.
 The data will be stored in user browser.

 ## Built With